 Within Islamic Outlines

-In this lecture, the British Muslim scholar Shaykh Timothy John Winter, aka Abdal Hakim Murad, speaks about the relation between reason and faith in Islam.
+In this lecture, British Muslim scholar Shaykh Abdal-Hakim Murad speaks about the relation between reason and faith in Islam.

 His work includes publications on Islamic theology and Muslim-Christian relations.
 In 2003, he won the Pilkington Teaching Prize by Cambridge University.
 And in 2007 he won the King Abdullah I Prize for Islamic Thought for his short booklet Bombing Without Moonlight.

-Winter was among the “500 Most Influential Muslims”.
-A list that the Royal Islamic Strategic Studies Centre publishes annually.
-In 2012, Winter came the 50th most influential.
+He is always featured among the “500 Most Influential Muslims”, a list that the Royal Islamic Strategic Studies Centre publishes annually.